Pathé Records (China): History

 Around the beginning of the 20th century, a young Frenchman named Labansat set up an outdoor stall on Tibet Road in Shanghai and played gramophone records to Chinese citizens who were curious.
 The phonograph was purchased from Moutrie and Company, and he charged anyone 10 cents to listen to a novelty record called "Laughing Foreigners" (洋人大笑).
 Anyone capable of resisting any laughs or chuckles got their money back.
 Phonographs were becoming popular in the city in 1906.
 By 1908, he received help from a French engineer and an assistant from Ningbo and established "Pathé Orient" (東方百代), also known as "Pathé Asia," though other sources point to the renaming in 1921.

-Originally recorded only Peking Opera, the company expanded into Chinese pop music.
+Originally specialising only in Peking Opera, the company later expanded into Chinese pop music.
 Mandarin popular songs became hits, and they were sold at stores like Wing On in Shanghai.

 In 1930, Pathé's factory was taken over by Columbia Records in Shanghai and was used to press Odeon and Beka with the manufacturing portion named "China Record Co.
 Ltd," and the distributor continued as Pathé Orient.
 In the same decade, Pathé went under British EMI, which was originally seeking to make a profit on The Bund selling gramophone records.
 Ren Guang became Pathé-EMI’s new director and began getting involved with leftist music devoted to the proletarian cause.
 In 1937 Ren was fired from the company when the leftist music was cut off by the Japanese military officials.
 Any Japanese plants were also taken back to the Nipponophone Company (日本蓄音器株式会社).

-From the late 1930s to 1940s, the company held the rights to 90% of the mandopop songs.
+From the late 1930s to the 1940s, the company held the rights to 90% of the mandopop songs.